 6. Upgrade and update all systems

-Making sure your systems are up to date with the latest standards and security patches is one of the easiest ways to deter cyberattacks.
-Apply any updates and upgrades in plenty of time so you can iron out any wrinkles – which could potentially turn into gaping chasms – while your team is away from the office.
+Making sure your systems are up to date with the latest standards and security patches is one of the easiest ways to deter cyber-attacks.
+Apply any updates and upgrades in plenty of time to ensure everything works before your team is away from the office.

-A fairly easy but effective measure to take before you head off for the Christmas break is to update and strengthen network passwords.
-Make sure two-factor authentication is switched on as standard, and that only necessary personnel have access to the business-critical areas of your systems – at least until the office opens back up.
+A fairly easy but effective measure to take before you head off for the Christmas break is to make sure multi-factor authentication is switched on as standard, so your team can flag any unauthorised logins on their work devices.